 Open aneurysm repair

-A large incision is made in the abdomen to repair the aneurysm and another incision is made in the aorta along the aneurysm, a cylinder called a graft is used to repair, the grafts are made of polyester fabric or polytetrafluoroethylene (a non-elastic artificial graft), the bypass is sutured into the aorta From the top of the aortic aneurysm site directly to the bottom, then the arterial walls are sutured over the bypass.the video.
+A large incision is made in the abdomen to repair the aneurysm and another incision is made in the aorta along the aneurysm.
+A cylinder called a graft is used for the repair.
+The grafts are made of polyester fabric or polytetrafluoroethylene (non-elastic artificial graft), bypasses are sewn into the aorta From above the site of the aortic aneurysm to just below it, the arterial walls are then sutured over the bypass.

 Intravascular aneurysm repair

 A small incision is made in the groin and then a stent graft is inserted into the femoral artery and sent to the site of the aneurysm using X-ray guidance.